BruhfessorX/cybercraft5e/docs/player-options/races/vampyrus.md

 ---

+### **Creature of the Night**
+You have advantage on natural attacks and stealth checks while in shadows but suffer disadvantage on saves while in sunlight.

+---

 ### **Blood Dependency**
 You must feed on blood to sustain your supernatural abilities.
 If you go more than 7 days without feeding, you gain one level of exhaustion that cannot be removed until you feed.